 - In 1933, the Federal Deposit Insurance Corporation and associated strong regulations ushered in a 50-year era of banking stability and economic growth – a period in which the U.S. economy overtook the world.

-- Finally, in the early 2000’s, a second wave of ideological and lobbyist-driven deregulation resulted in the current crisis.
+- In the early 2000s, a second wave of ideological and lobbyist-driven deregulation resulted in the 2008 financial crisis.